-> - View Christian Schwarz’s video about mushrooming, which also gives a short description of iNaturalist and how to photograph fungi – Click here to view.
+- View Christian Schwarz’s video about mushrooming and iNaturalist – Click here to view.

 - Bring a camera (phone camera is fine) and a small notebook (“Rite-In-the-Rain” recommended) in addition to all the other standard foray items listed on the CMS Foray page.